 Where this fits

 For founders: If you are choosing between Hunyuan and FireRed, the answer is "both, routed by page type."
-A single-model stack will underperform on at least 3 of the 7 archetypes we tested.
-The per-archetype table below gives you the routing rules.
+A single-model stack will underperform on at least 3 of the 7 page types we tested.

-For engineers: Use the CER breakdown by archetype to set routing thresholds.
-FireRed at 3.4 s/page is the speed default; Hunyuan at 6.6 s/page is the accuracy fallback for degraded inputs.
-Never send blank-detection jobs to FireRed — it hallucinates phantom text.
+For engineers: Use the CER breakdown by page type to set routing thresholds.
+FireRed at 3.4 s/page is the speed default; Hunyuan at 6.6 s/page is the fallback for degraded inputs.
+Never send blank-detection jobs to FireRed - it hallucinates phantom text.

 Architecture comparison